lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture1.md

 ```
 would copy the file `myfile.txt` from your home directory (`/home/<netid>`) on
 the server into a file called `myfile.txt`, *in whatever directory you are in
 when you run the command on your computer*.
+You can add the `-r` flag after
+`scp` to copy an entire directory.

 To copy from your computer to the server, you would reverse the order of the
 arguments.